-Tropical hibiscus (Hibiscus rosa-sinensis) plants are used as container specimens in cooler climates or as shrubs or small tree in tropical climates (USDA hardiness zones 9 to 11).
+If you are looking for dramatic flowers, consider tropical hibiscus (Hibiscus rosa-sinensis).
 The trumpet-shaped flowers are 3 to 8 inches in diameter with dramatic protruding stamens.
 Flowers are produced constantly, but each blossom lasts only one day.
-These plants can grow as high as 15 feet in good garden locations, but in colder climates are often planted as container specimens that are either replanted annually or brought indoors during the cold months.
+These plants can grow as high as 15 feet in good garden locations.
+In colder climates are often planted as container specimens that are either replanted annually or brought indoors during the cold months.

 In warmer climates, tropical hibiscus is grown as a perennial garden plant and is used as a woody shrub for hedges and screens.
 In colder climates, it is often planted in large containers as a patio or deck specimen.
 Tropical hibiscus can grow as high as 12 or 15 feet, but when brought indoors, it is usually trimmed back to 5 or 6 feet.

 Tropical hibiscus is a thirsty plant and will only thrive and produce blossoms if it is given enough water.
 Depending on heat, wind, and humidity, your plant may need to be watered daily, or even twice a day in extremely dry conditions.
+It may need 1 to 2 inches of water per week.
 However, soils need to be well drained.
 If your hibiscus is dropping leaves, or you're seeing yellowing leaves at the top of the hibiscus, chances are it's not getting enough water.
 If your hibiscus has yellowing leaves in the middle or towards the bottom of the plant, chances are it's suffocating from too much water.

 For consistent flower production in container plantings, make sure to avoid very deep containers, which can cause the plant to spend its energy on root development at the expense of flowers.
 In mixed containers, the ideal pot shape is quite wide but relatively shallow.

-- Hibiscus rosa-sinensis 'Bonjour': constantly blooms with red and pink flowers; grows 4 to 6 feet in height.
+- Hibiscus rosa-sinensis "Bonjour" constantly blooms with red and pink flowers.
+It grows 4 to 6 feet in height.